Here’s some soothing tips to help you cope with mastitis, a common inflammation of the breast.

-Mastitis is a painful inflammation of the breast that's caused by blocked milk ducts
+Mastitis is a painful inflammation of the breast caused by blocked milk ducts

 Continue to breastfeed on demand to help unblock milk ducts

 Mastitis is a very common inflammation of the breast, which can lead to infection.
 Symptoms can come on quite quickly and strongly.
-If you suspect you have mastitis, you should see your GP immediately.
-Once treatment starts, most women make a full recovery quickly.
+If you think you are experiencing early signs of mastitis, see your GP immediately.
+For most mums, treatment leads to a full, rapid recovery.

 Signs of mastitis

-- A burning sensation that can be constant or only when you breastfeed
+- A burning sensation that is either constant or only comes when you breastfeed.

-- Mums may also experience flu-like symptoms such as chills, fever, or aches
+- Possible flu-like symptoms such as chills, fever, or aches.

 What to do if you see signs of mastitis

-It’s important to see your healthcare professional as soon as you notice any signs of mastitis.
-Mastitis can usually be easily treated and most women recover fully very quickly if the treatment is started with noticing the first signs.
-Healthcare professionals will be able to suggest ways to relieve the pain and prescribe an antibiotic which is safe to take while breastfeeding.
-They’ll also check your baby is in a good position when feeding because this can be a cause.
+Firstly, don’t do nothing.
+It’s important to see your Midwife or GP as soon as you notice any signs of mastitis.
+Most mums recover fully very quickly if they get early treatment.
+Your GP or midwife will be able to suggest ways to relieve the pain and your GP can prescribe an antibiotic which is breastfeeding-safe.
+They’ll also check your baby is in a good position when feeding because this can also cause mastitis.

 How to soothe mastitis

-Until your appointment, there are a few things you can do to avoid and help soothe mastitis.
+Until your appointment, there are a few things you can do to help soothe mastitis.

 - Keep breastfeeding on demand.
-Keeping your milk flowing helps to unblock the milk duct and ease the pain
+Ouch!
+We know, but keeping your milk flowing helps to unblock the milk duct and ease the pain.

-- Ensure that your baby is properly attached to your breast.
-Wait until your baby opens their mouth really wide.
-This will help them take a large mouthful of your breast.
-Once feeding, you should be able to see more of the dark part of your breast (areola) above your baby’s top lip, rather than below the bottom lip which is a sign your baby has a good latch
+- Ensure baby is properly attached to your breast.
+Wait until they open their mouth really wide which will help them take a large mouthful of your breast.
+Once feeding, you should be able to see more of the dark part of your breast (areola) above baby’s top lip which is a sign your baby has a good latch.

-- Applying a warm flannel to the breast or massaging your breast while in a warm shower may also help
+- Applying a warm flannel to your breast or massaging it while having a warm shower can also help.

-- Try different feeding positions to empty different parts of your breasts
+- Try different feeding positions to empty different areas of your breast.

-- Avoid tight-fitting clothes and bras that can restrict the flow of your milk
+- Avoid tight-fitting clothes and bras that can restrict your milk flow.